metubin712/DeepSpliceDetectors/README.md

 $ docker build -t deep-splice-detectors .
 ```

-Create a persistent container from the image with name `DeepSpliceDetectors`.
+Create a persistent container from the image with name `DeepSpliceDetectors` and start training.

 ```shell
 $ docker run -it -d --name DeepSpliceDetecors --gpus all deep-splice-detectors python main.py